|

 Legal citation

-is a system of rules for how to refer to primary and
+refers to a system of rules for citing primary and

 secondary legal materials (these rules, for example,